dahlbyk/code-401-JS-prework/README.md

 ##### 2. Install Node the right way, following the instructions found [here](https://github.com/codefellows/code-401-JS-prework/blob/master/install-node.md)

+##### 3. If you do not already have a current draft/copy of your resume, please create or update by the time we begin class.
+You will be working to improve your resume as part of Career Development during and after the course.

 ### Optional Pre-work
 If you have time and want to review some Javscript fundamentals there are two main resources you should look at.
 A few chapters from the You Don't Know JS series are sectioned off as reading assignments but it's fine if you want to get a head start:
 - [Eloquent JavaScript](http://eloquentjavascript.net/)